leonardophu/bus-visualisation-akl/dataCleaning/README.md

 # dataCleaning

 The folder is designed to process the raw protobuf bus files, combining and cleaning them.
-The result will be CSV files containing the raw data for each **trip_id**
+The result is a whole CSV file that combines all the collected data.

 **Assumptions:**
 - You are aware of the UTC time difference (In New Zealand, it would be UTC +12 or UTC +13, depending on daylight saving time).
 - You possess the proto file for gtfs-realtime.
+- You have the Static GTFS file for the specific date in question.

+# dataInterpolation

+The folder is designed to process the raw data for each **trip_id**.
+The result will be CSV files containing the raw data for each **trip_id**, CSV files containing the raw shape data for each **shape_id**, CSV files containing the interpolated dataset for each **trip_id**

+**Assumptions:**
+- The raw complete cleaned CSV (obtained by **dataCleaning**)
 - You have the Static GTFS file for the specific date in question.

 # dataAnimation